uradojic/High-dimensional-data-augmentation/README.md

 # High-dimensional-data-augmentation
-This project contains supporting R scripts for reproducing results in ADD REF to ARXIV
+This project contains supporting R scripts for reproducing results in Radojicic, U. and Virta J. (2025).

 The goal of the project is to develop a high-dimensional version of a recent dimension estimation procedure proposed in
 Luo, W. and Li, B. (2021) that determines the dimension via the introduction of augmented noise variables into the data.